-Italy has many majestic cathedrals, often with spectacular works of art inside.
-A cathedral is a city's main church and is usually called the duomo but also can be named basilica, cattedrale or chiesa madre (mainly in the south).
+Italy has a dizzying number of majestic cathedrals, many with spectacular works of art inside.
+A cathedral is a city's main church and is usually called the duomo.
+But it can also can be called a basilica, cattedrale or chiesa madre (mainly in the south).
 While most cathedrals do not charge admission there are a few that do and almost every cathedral and lesser church in Italy has a place for donations.

 Florence's Cattedrale de Santa Maria del Fiore, usually referred to as il duomo, is probably Italy's most famous cathedral.
 Brunelleschi's Dome was a masterpiece of construction and its interior is covered in frescoes.
 You can climb to the top of the Dome for good views.
 The cathedral's exterior is made of pink, white, and green marble with 44 magnificent stained glass windows.
-Duomo admission is free but there are charges for visiting the crypt and dome.
+Duomo admission is free but there are charges for visiting the crypt, dome, and other affiliated sites.

 Milan Cathedral - Duomo di Milano

-Taking almost 600 years to complete, Milan's cathedral is Italy's largest Gothic cathedral and one of Europe's largest churches.
+It took almost 600 years to complete, and today Milan's cathedral remains Italy's largest Gothic cathedral and one of Europe's largest churches.
 It's one of my favorites for the amazing rooftop visit where you'll see not only great views of the city but get a close look at some of the 135 spires and 3200 statues that adorn the cathedral.
 The cathedral also has beautiful stained glass windows, several impressive sarcophagi, and two large organs.
-Admission is free but there is a charge for the rooftop and archaeological area.
+Admission is free but there is a charge to visit the rooftop and archaeological area.

 Basilica San Marco, Venice's cathedral, is a mixture of Byzantine and western styles.
 Named after Venice's patron saint, Saint Mark, the cathedral's stunning mosaic-covered domes are a focal point of Saint Mark's Square.
 Byzantine mosaics, mostly from the 11th - 13th centuries, and paintings by top Venetian artists adorn the interior.
 Admission is free, but there are charges to access various parts of the basilica complex.

 Siena Cathedral - Duomo di Siena